Network virtualization services include logical switches, logical routers, logical firewalls, and other components of NSX for vSphere.

 Support for up to 1,000 logical interfaces (LIFs) on each distributed logical router.

-A UDLR is installed in the kernel of every ESXi host, as such it requires a VM to provide the control plane.
-The Control VM of a UDLR is the control plane component of the routing process, providing communication between NSX Manager and NSX Controller cluster through the User World Agent.
+The Universal Distributed Logical Router is installed in the kernel of every ESXi host, as such it requires a VM to provide the control plane.
+The universal distributed logical router Control VM is the control plane component of the routing process, providing communication between NSX Manager and NSX Controller cluster through the User World Agent.
 NSX Manager sends logical interface information to the Control VM and NSX Controller cluster, and the Control VM sends routing updates to the NSX Controller cluster.

 The designated instance is responsible for resolving ARP on a VLAN LIF.
 There is one designated instance per VLAN LIF.
-The selection of an ESXi host as a designated instance is performed automatically by the NSX Controller cluster and that information is pushed to all other ESXi hosts.
-Any ARP requests sent by the distributed logical router on the same subnet are handled by the same ESXi host.
-In case of an ESXi host failure, the controller selects a new ESXi host as the designated instance and makes that information available to the other ESXi hosts.
+The selection of an ESXi host as a designated instance is performed automatically by the NSX Controller cluster and that information is pushed to all other hosts.
+Any ARP requests sent by the distributed logical router on the same subnet are handled by the same host.
+In case of host failure, the controller selects a new host as the designated instance and makes that information available to other hosts.

 User World Agent